zhxs502/CasioEmuNeo-Android/README.md

 The emulator core comes from upstream; this project adds the Android frontend, build system and packaging.

 Licensed under **GPL-3.0** (see [LICENSE](LICENSE)).
 Upstream copyright belongs to qiufuyu123 and contributors.

+### AI Warning

+Mainly developed by deepseek-v4-flash with picoclaw

 ### Features